kratinkeshari/my-commerce/README.md

-# AlphaCart - MERN eCommerce Project
+# AlphaCart - MERN E-Commerce Project

 This is a eCommerce project developed using the MERN (MongoDB, Express.js, React.js, Node.js) stack.
 It's designed to demonstrate the functionality and features of a modern eCommerce website.